Krishaangz/hirelytics/README.md

 * 📄 Upload paired applicant data (Resume/Portfolio PDF + Interview Character Sketch `.txt`).
 * 🤖 Use AI to analyze, compare, and rank applicants.
 * 📊 Get interactive analytics reports for each candidate.
-* 🌐 Invite teammates with unique links to collaborate.
+* 🌐 Invite teammates with unique invite codes to collaborate.

 ---